 Olentzero – an inseparable part of Basque Christmas Traditions

-As you would expect even Basque Christmas traditions dig deep into their pagan past.
+As you would expect even Basque Christmas traditions dig deep into their pagan past and the Joaldunak, the pagan protagonists from the festivals we visit on Total Basque Mountain Culture Walking Holidays, appear again with fire and flame.
 Here, during the winter months, the flint-grey skies linger over the Baztan Valley while the ember-red autumn leaves burn out slowly and silently on the forest floor.
 Even the mighty autumn winds, which have hunters darting for their guns in October, have run out of breath and are too lazy to scatter the leaves in their wake.
 The mood is changing, winter is approaching, and its dark, steely, misty nights slowly throttle village after village in the Basque Pyrenees.

 This is the time of dread, and the moment when Olentzero, the only survivor from the times of the giant Jentillak of Lesaka, comes down from the mountains.
 He is a man of strange appearance, his hair is wiry and straw-like, virtually fossilized under his Txapela (Basque beret).
 He has open, way-worn eyes and a straggly, unkempt beard.
 His face is haggard and tanned from its exposure to the charcoal he burns and his fingers are gnarled and knobbly.
 The Atorra (Basque shirt) he wears is musty and foul-smelling.

 Olentzero gets down from his Pottoka (semi-wild horses that roam the Basque mountains) and his Abarkak (shoes) crunch through the crisp leaves detonating tiny displays of fire-crackers at each step.
 Something special is about to begin the forest is crisp and tense.